 Students with SEND often have a unique knowledge of their own needs and circumstances, as well as their own view concerning the support they need to help gain the most from their education.

-They are encouraged to participate in the decision making process, including the setting of learning targets and contributing to plans.
-This is achieved through a variety of approaches, as appropriate to the age of the student.
+They will be encouraged to participate in the decision making process, including the setting of learning targets and contributing to plans.
+This will be achieved through a variety of approaches as appropriate to the age of the student.
 These include:

 - Student interviews

 - Wide range of opportunities